CesiumGS/cesium/Documentation/Contributors/VSCodeGuide/README.md

 Cesium has a number of GLSL shaders and auto-generated files that must be built before Cesium can be used.
-The simplest way in VSCode is to type `CTRL-P` `task build` to trigger a build.
+The simplest way in VSCode is to type `CTRL-P` `task build` to trigger a single build.

+You can also start the build watcher with `CTRL-P` `task build-watch`.
+This leaves a watcher running until you exit VSCode, that will automatically update any shaders or auto-generated files to reflect changes to Cesium as you save them.

-There is also a `task build-watch`, but this leaves a little spinner running in the status bar at the bottom, so is not recommended.
-Instead, you can use the integrated shell (CTRL-backtick) and type `npm run build-watch` to start the build watcher task, then use CTRL-SHIFT-backtick to open up an additional integrated shell that is available for separate commands while the build watcher task is still running.
-Keep in mind that this will quietly terminate when you quit VSCode, so should be restarted manually on next launch.
+Keep in mind that `build-watch` will quietly terminate when you quit VSCode, so should be restarted manually on next launch.